x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-agents/transport-agents.md

 For more information about the transport pipeline, see [Mail flow and the transport pipeline](../mail-flow.md)

 Exchange transport provides extensibility through the Microsoft Exchange Server Transport Agents SDK.
-The Exchange version of the SDK is based on the Microsoft .NET Framework version 4.0 and allows third parties to implement the following predefined classes:
+The Exchange version of the SDK allows third parties to implement the following predefined classes:

 - **SmtpReceiveAgent**